Overview and Background

 On June 13th, the Town completed its third study since 2013 on selecting a site for a new school.
 The Select Board and School Committee approved moving forward with expanding the Baldwin School, expanding and renovating the Driscoll School, and renovating and possibly expanding the Pierce School.

 Expanding and renovating Baldwin, Driscoll, and Pierce over time allows the town to address the enrollment increases in North Brookline and South Brookline while not overbuilding in either part of town.
-The Baldwin School will directly address the ongoing and expected student enrollment growth that is projected to add 375 more students within three years.
+The Baldwin School will directly address the ongoing and expected student enrollment growth that is projected to add 375 more students within five years.
 Driscoll and Pierce have both grown by more than 57% since 2006, and neither school has received significant upgrades since the 1970s.
 The Baldwin and Driscoll projects will now begin what is known as the Design Feasibility Phase.
 The Town submitted an application earlier in the spring to partner with the Massachusetts School Building Authority to help ease the burden on the town of three significant capital projects.

 This is a critical time for all three of these projects.
 We will continue to post updates here on meetings and other information in an effort to keep families, community members, and staff informed about site selection and construction.